 How to Submit Your Question How to Subscribe to Newsletter

-Fire Chief Herbert Griffin will answer your questions about the Raleigh Fire Department, just ask.
+Fire Chief Herbert Griffin answers your questions about the Raleigh Fire Department and the fire service, just ask.

 How to Submit Your Question

 Submitting your questions is as easy as filling out the short form below!